 Although this will be an intensive internship that includes a lot of work and long hours, there will also be opportunities for time off.
 Interns will be given assignments on a rotating basis.

-Interns will stay in private housing arranged by YMCo (sometimes a house-sitting arrangement with people who are gone for the summer, or a guest room in someone’s home, etc.)
+Interns will stay at no cost in private housing arranged by YMCo (sometimes a house-sitting arrangement with people who are gone for the summer, or a guest room in someone’s home, etc.)

 Interns will need to provide their own vehicle to travel to and from work, as well as to lead groups to work sites.
 Mileage reimbursement is provided.

-Interns will be supervised by Bill Buchanan, an ordained minister who has been working with young people (youth, college, young adults) for 20+ years.
-They will also be supervised by their Mission Immersion Director at their particular location.
+Interns will be supervised by their Mission Immersion Director, as well as our Executive Director, Bill Buchanan, an ordained minister who has been working with young people (youth, college, young adults) for over 20 years.